What's next for 'betrayed' Ronaldo at Man Utd?

 "I don't feel there's any way back.
 I don't feel the club will take him back and I don't think that he wants to come back.
 This is all manufactured for that reason."

-Former Liverpool captain Jamie Carragher said: "I think he's disrespecting Manchester United and Erik ten Hag.
-I think he's now basically trying to be sacked or allowed to leave on a free by the club because that's the only way he's going to get out."
+Former Brighton forward Glenn Murray added: "Manchester United knew when they brought him in he had a huge ego to go with his quality.
+This was always going to happen.
+He was never going to react well to his demise.

+"It's clear everyone wants him out of the club.
+That's what he wanted with the interview.
+It was very self-indulgent.
+There's no way back for him now."

-Andy Mitten, editor of United We Stand magazine, told BBC Radio 5 Live: "He's not been forced out.
+Andy Mitten, editor of United We Stand magazine, earlier told BBC Radio 5 Live: "He's not been forced out.
 He wanted to leave in the summer and thought he was leaving, but there was a shortage of suitors.

 "He has done an interview that's his version of the truth and there's often more than one version of the truth in life.